Family Law Act Claims

 Making a Claim under the Family Law Act

 A surviving spouse who chooses to pursue an equalization payment can also pursue a Dependant’s Support Claim at the same time.
-There are tight timelines for making an election, and surviving spouses should consult with an experienced estate lawyer as soon as possible in order to understand their rights and make a decision appropriate to their particular circumstances.
+There are tight timelines for making an election, and surviving spouses should consult with an experienced estate lawyer as soon as possible to understand their rights and make a decision appropriate to their particular circumstances.

 Contact Our Knowledgeable Trusts Lawyers for Guidance with Family Law Act Claims Following the Death of a Spouse.

 If you would like to discuss options available to you following the death of your spouse, or if you would like to ensure your spouse will be adequately provided for following your death, contact Sweatman Law Firm online or at 905-337-3307.
-For your convenience, we have offices located in Oakville, Milton and Georgetown.
+For your convenience, we have offices located in Oakville, Milton, and Georgetown.